arcadiapage/arcadiapage.github.io/_posts/2022-09-30-what-it-s-like-being-an-infp-enneagram-type-3.md

 # Moving Forward

-Coming to grips with my Enneagram personality type is going to involve some effort.
+Coming to grips with my Enneagram personality type is going to take some time.

 I want to get to a place where I'm not scared of myself and can relax into the things that make me a Type 3.
 Rejecting these parts of myself made me not take my workaholic nature as seriously as I should have, and I missed out on doing some essential self-care.
 Also, I tend to fear appearing confident.
 As if that is something wrong.